Inner Ecosystem: A Living World Inside You

 Tara Carpenter, NC.

-Nutrition Consultant for people regaining natural gut microbiome after yeast, bacterial, viral infections with The Body Ecology Diet.
+Nutrition Consultant specialized in helping people regain natural gut microbiome after yeast, bacteria, or viral infections.

 Originally published on November 2, 2014.

-Like earth, the human body has an inner ecosystem making up a diverse world of microflora – beneficial bacteria, friendly yeast, commensal viruses – living inside the digestive tract of each and every living being including fish, birds, insects and humans where they work day and night to keep us healthy and in a state of homeostasis (a.k.a. balance).
+Like earth, the human body has an inner ecosystem made up of a diverse world of microflora – beneficial bacteria, friendly yeast, commensal viruses – living inside the digestive tract of each and every living being including fish, birds, insects and humans where they work day and night to keep us healthy and in a state of homeostasis (a.k.a. balance).

 The inner ecosystem stretches from mouth to rectum and is approximately 30 feet long; neatly packed in this space are millions of micro-flora organisms, both good (probiotics) and bad (pathogens), intermingling in a delicate balance of harmony.